simeonhebrew/internship_new/README.md

   3. Physics

-Now I am just trying to see if this can merge.
+Now I am just trying to see if this can really merge today.